polarityio/google-drive/README.md

 * [All Drives] Search all Team Drives the service user has access to

 If selected, the service user will search all drives they've been access to.

+#### Drive ID to Search

+The ID of the Team Drive to search.
+This option only has an effect if the `Search Scope` option is set to `[Specific Drive]`

 ## About Polarity